aadarshgajula/ideas-for-projects-people-would-use/README.md

 ### Video Processing

+- **Individual Subtitles**: A companion chrome extension and app that takes the subtitles from Netflix and shows it on just one persons phone instead, and stays consistent timing nwise even if the main video is paused.
 - **Blink Tracker for iOS/Android**: Count blinks and display on screen.
 Here is a [full spec for an iOS app](https://docs.google.com/document/d/1w6dA5UAvva4zIa9e-msC-8sv5pUHpkX-7uuwCeT-C3Q/edit?usp=sharing).
   - DONE (Android): This is done by [Sergey V.](https://github.com/djkovrik/BlinkTracker), download from [Google Play](https://play.google.com/store/apps/details?id=com.sedsoftware.blinktracker)
 - **Combine Lecture Videos**: Given a set of videos (that may be slightly offset) from different angles, combine them into one video that cuts between the frames.
 This already exists for ai podcast processing software so shouldn't be too hard to adapt?
 Full [spec for CLI tool here](https://docs.google.com/document/d/1oInpmyf3xikM6TOMaz6Uqz5ZStdFyP7YqKX39RR9nMQ/edit).